alvinkhah/Python-Portfolio/URA Private Residential Property Transactions/README.md

 Enter the name of the file output from "Step1".
 Do note that not all properties have coordinates provided and the script will assign None to them.

+It is my personal observation that converting close to 300 coordinate pairs at any one time have a high probability of hitting the OneMap API limit.
+Hence, "Step2" was designed to feed 250 coordinates at a time and even with a stable internet connection, it will take a while.
+Feel free to step away from your computer as a series of 10 incrementally loud beeps will play once the conversions are done.

 ## Data Flattening: Step3

 As the data are nested dictionaries, it will be easier to analyse them when they are flattened.
 Run the script titled "Step3".